 The default address for the delivery can be deactivated in the template editing section under orders.

 It is now possible to configure an individual "header" for the emails.

-The support e-mail address for error messages can be configured independantly from the regular address.
+The support email address for error messages can be configured independently from the regular address.

-The recipient's e-mail address is now stored in a separately, as the users e-mail settings are subject to change.
+The recipient's email address is now stored separately (the users email settings are a subject for changing).